bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 🧶In general, interviewers were quite helpful and gave me hints when I got stuck.
 Internally, they have a option to reject any candidate immediately after their round (if it went really bad).
 Mostly though, they will just add their review and notes, and mention which level (say, UI 1 or UI 2) you are most suited for.

-I expect some of these rounds to change in the current situation - mo
+I expect some of these rounds to change in the current remote interview situation, but the general structure sb
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyMDk1NDYxNywtOTcwODAyMTU0LDE2ND
+eyJoaXN0b3J5IjpbMTg3Nzg0OTQ5LC05NzA4MDIxNTQsMTY0MD
-A0MzI1ODRdfQ==
+QzMjU4NF19
 -->